Coumadin® (Warfarin)

 Add the ginger and saute for 1 minute, stirring frequently.

-Add the bell pepper and cook for about 2 minutes, then add the can of diced tomatoes, the salt, tomato paste, brown rice, garlic powder, curry powder, paprika, cayenne, and vegetable stock, stir, then simmer, uncovered, for 30 - 45 minutes until the rice is cooked and all the liquid is absorbed.
+Add the bell pepper and cook for about 2 minutes, then add the can of diced tomatoes, salt, tomato paste, brown rice, garlic powder, curry powder, paprika, cayenne, vegetable stock, and water, stir, then simmer, uncovered, for 30 - 45 minutes until the rice is cooked and all the liquid is absorbed.

 Resist the temptation to stir the rice.